UXARRAY/uxarray/docs/user-guide/grid-formats.rst

 ========

 UXarray is written around the UGRID conventions, which is a standard for storing unstructured grid model data in the NetCDF file format.
-All internal grid
+As of the most recent release, the following grid formats are supported:

 * UGRID